How do I change trains in Paris?

-Walking between Gare de L'est and Gare du Nord is a simple route that takes less than ten minutes.
-There's little point taking the Metro since it's just one stop and you'll walk almost as much going up and down the stairs into the Metro.
+Walking between Gare de L'est and Gare du Nord is a simple route that takes less than 10 mins.
+There's little point taking the Metro as it's quicker to walk.
 Here's a map.
-You can also opt to take a ten minute taxi ride for around €10.
+You can also opt to take a 10 mins taxi ride for around €10.

 From Gare de Lyon to Gare du Nord

-Take RER line D in the direction of Creil (northbound).
-This is a direct train with just one intermediate stop - Chatelet-les-Halles.
-Trains run every couple of minutes, with an average journey time of 7 minutes.
-The whole transfer between stations should take no longer than 25 minutes.
+Take RER line D in the direction of Creil.
+This is a direct train and takes about 7 mins.
+The whole transfer between stations should take no longer than 25 mins.

 From Gare d'Austerlitz to Gare du Nord

 Take Metro line 5 in the direction Bobigny Pablo Picasso.
 It's a direct line and the journey should take no more than 20 mins.
 There are nine stops to Gare du Nord.

 From Gare de Bercy to Gare du Nord

 From Gare de Bercy there are a couple of options to reach Gare du Nord.
 Either take Metro Line 6 (direction Charles de Gaulle Étoile) and go four stops to Place d’Italie, and then change onto Metro Line 5, direction Bobigny Pablo Picasso, to Gare du Nord.
 Alternatively, walk from Bercy to Gare de Lyon and the get the northbound RER (direction Orry-la-Ville–Coye) direct to Paris Nord.
 This is probably the faster route since the RER only stops a couple of times.